thomashoullier/mem-monitor/README.md

 process as a function of time.

 ## Usage
-'mem-monitor.sh' outputs a text file monitoring the resident memory usage of a process.
+`mem-monitor.sh` outputs a text file monitoring the resident memory usage of a process.
 ```sh
 mem-monitor pid length interval fileout